Samsung Galaxy Camera Settings Guide

 10× Telephoto Strategy

-• The 10× optical zoom is unique to the S23 Ultra — later models switched to 5×
+• The 10× optical reach is unique to the S23 Ultra

-• Moon mode automatically detects and enhances lunar shots at high zoom levels
+• Moon mode auto-enhances lunar shots at high zoom

 Expert RAW & Astrophotography

-• Astrophoto mode requires a tripod and at least 4 minutes of stacked exposures
+• Astrophoto needs a tripod and 4 min of exposures

-• Expert RAW files are 16-bit DNG — edit in Lightroom or Snapseed for best results
+• Files are 16-bit DNG.
+Edit in Lightroom or Snapseed

 Thermal Management